aabbtree77/twinpeekz/README.md

 | **Pattern Matching**             | No native pattern matching           | Full pattern matching    | Limited via `case`       |
 | **Ease of Use**                  | Medium, runtime checks are common    | Easy, compile-time checks | Medium, manual checks needed |

 Rust is a clear winner here.
 Ugly, complex, but more precise, and less experimental.
+This leads to critical mass, and even more suffering for the direct competitors: Nim, D, Zig, Odin, V, C2, C3, Cyclone, Carbon, ATS, Carp, Inko, Cone, Kit, Jiyu, Ion, Quaint, Ark, Terra, Beef, Myrddin, Jai...

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: